iTwin/presentation/.changeset/chatty-eyes-sniff.md

 "@itwin/presentation-components": minor
 ---

-Added `GenericInstanceFilter` format.
-It has all the data need to convert filter into `ECSQL`, `ECExpression` or other formats.
+Added `GenericInstanceFilter` data structure that has all the data needed to convert an instance filter to `ECSQL`, `ECExpression` or other formats.
+The data structure can be created from `PresentationInstanceFilter` using the `GenericInstanceFilter.fromPresentationInstanceFilter` call.